acerockstar/comblie/README.md

 ### Real-Time Updates

 After initial load, the client subscribes to methods on the server using [socket.IO](https://github.com/pkyeck/socket.IO-objc/blob/master/README.md).
-The server then pushes real-time updates to the client, and the client responds by redrawing the UI as appropriate.
+The client provides the encrypted access tokens and user IDs when doing so as parameters.
+This allows the server to map the social network identities of the client to the unique socket ID.

-*TODO: Determine how to push notifications to a specific user (instead of broadcasting to all subscribers of an endpoint).*
+The server then pushes real-time updates to the appropriate client based on this map, and the client responds by redrawing the UI as appropriate.

 These represent the C, U, and D in CRUD (Create/Update/Delete).